 If you are a citizen of a non-EU country and a family member of a person who has been given a residence permit as self-employed person, you can get a residence permit for the same period.
-The self-employed person must be able to show that you are being supported financially.
-If the permit is for more than six months, you can also get a work permit.
+It must be shown that you are being supported financially.
+If the permit for the self-employed person is for more than six months, you can also get a work permit.

 The following are counted as family members: wife, husband, cohabiting partner, registered partner and unmarried children under the age of 18.

 If the whole family applies at the same time, it is the self-employed person who applies for the family in their own online application.

 If that person is already in Sweden, you can make your own online application as a family member.